Athlone: Bus

 For many years state-owned bus operator Bus Éireann provided hourly services to Dublin and Galway from its bus station in Athlone located beside the railway station, but in July 2021 these routes, 20 and X20 Expressway, were cancelled indefinitely.
-The company cited "continuing losses [..] resulting from the severe impact of the Covid-19 pandemic" as the reason.
+The company cited "continuing losses [..] resulting from the severe impact of the COVID-19 pandemic" as the reason.
 Bus Éireann services between Dublin and Belfast, Cork and Limerick were also cut following a "viability review" of 18 routes in September 2020.
 It was noted that from July 2021 onwards, bus journeys between Athlone and Galway, Ballinasloe, Moate, Dublin city or Dublin airport would be operated by private companies only, with passengers being dropped off or picked up at the Arcadia Retail Park and Athlone Institute of Technology rather than the bus station.
 Such private bus companies that stop in Athlone include Citylink and a new Aircoach bus route (Galway-Athlone-Dublin) which was established soon after Bus Éireann's decision, to cope with the demand.

 There are also services to Limerick, Dundalk, Waterford, Cavan, Belfast, Longford and Roscommon.
 The town is also home to a number of privately operated services, including the Flagline bus company, which operates local bus routes as well as service to Tullamore.

-Bus Éireann continues to operate a local Athlone bus service in and around the town.
+Transport for Ireland (TFI), the national public transport brand managed by the National Transport Authority (NTA), operates a local Athlone bus service in and around the town.
 The local services are as follows: Route A1: Bus Station, Willow Park (Norwood Court) via Golden Island Shopping Centre, Dublin Road and Athlone Institute of Technology; and Route A2: Monksland (River Village); Garrycastle (Moydrum Road) via Galway Road, St. Peter's Avenue, Saint Anne's Terrace, the Batteries, Connaught Street, Northgate Street, Bus Station, Golden Island Shopping Centre, Dublin Road and Athlone Institute of Technology.
+The Athlone Town service became Ireland's first fully electric bus service in January 2023.